henrylao/CIS35B-1/Lab6/ReadMe.txt

 Client upload different types of files.
 After receive the automobile that client asks for, it will ask user to choice the options.
 Usage: use ip address of the computer and an available port to create the socket that connect server and client.
 Start client first, and we could start muli clients.

+Lab6:
+Using servlet and jsp so we can configure car over the web.
+Connect servlet and server and servlet becomes a client to communicate server and show car list so user can configure car.
+How to open web:
+1.run ServerDriver.java in Lab6Server
+2.run ClientDriver.java in Lab6Client
+3.upload cars to server in the console
+4.start server (run index.html in CarConfiguration/WebContent/)
+5.the window will open the default webpage and user can start configure the car they want 6.after configured the car, user could save the car into a excel file